 Read more: 4 facts abut the respiratory virus (update)>

 The sign: Vomiting and abdominal pain shortly after eating

 What it means When a child has a food allergy, there’s no delay to the signs — symptoms like projectile vomiting, respiratory and skin reactions, and, less commonly diarrhea and hives, appear quickly, typically within minutes to a half an hour, and no more than two hours after eating.
 Common food triggers in infants include milk, eggs, nuts, sesame and soy, while wheat and shellfish allergies usually show up in older children and adults, Chad says.

 What to do Parents should consult with their child’s doctor immediately in the case of symptoms like vomiting and respiratory issues.
 And if your child is having difficulty breathing you should call an ambulance right away.
 For other symptoms Chad recommends parents keep a food diary, track reactions and try to eliminate questionable foods to see if the reaction persists.
 Traditional wisdom says to delay the introduction of common food triggers — like peanuts and strawberries — to infants, but Chad says this approach is gradually evolving.
 “This strategy has recently shown to be counterproductive.
 Recent studies in England and Israel have shown that four month olds who’ve sampled peanuts actually show lower incidence of the allergy,” he says.
-Of course, if food allergies run in the family, it’s always best to be cautious and speak to your doctor.
+Of course, if food allergies run in the family, it’s always best to be cautious and speak to your doctor about childhood allergies.
 And it’s recommended parents wait until their child is six months old before they introduce solid foods.